Nalyd1019/AppliedMachineLearning/README.md

 # Applied Machine Learning

-This are the assignments from the course Applied Machine Learning at Chalmers University of Technology.
-I took the course in the spring semester 2023, and worked together with [Dylan](https://github.com/Nalyd1019).
+These are the assignments from the course Applied Machine Learning.
+The assignments were done together with [Lisa](https://github.com/lisaelsi).

 ### Assignment 1
 Introductory tour and decision trees